-3.9 During 2019/2020 the Council prepared various Supplementary Planning documents that have now been adopted (June 2020).
-Several draft supplementary planning documents have also been prepared for consultation purposes.
-It is hoped that consultation will be undertaken when public accessibility requirements, as set out in planning regulations, can be met.
+3.9 During 2019/2020 the Council prepared various Supplementary Planning Documents that have now been adopted (June 2020).
+Several draft supplementary planning documents have also been prepared for consultation purposes and were consulted on in August / September 2020 and adopted June 2021.
 Together SPDs along with the Local Plan, guide the preparation and submission of future planning applications.